dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 meant that I would need to find a way to modify our Memcached image to add Dtrace probes.

-The `Dockerfile` [@dockerfile] that used was based on a production configuration which has been simplified for this analysis.
-The relevant addition to add dtrace probes was this snippet:
+The `Dockerfile` [@dockerfile] that was used is based on a production configuration which has been simplified for this analysis.
+The relevant addition to add Dtrace probes was this snippet:

 ```{.bash include=src/docker/Dockerfile startLine=9 endLine=14}
 ```